concepticon/norare-cldf/doc/README.md

 to join data from these tables by reading the CSV and assembling related rows using any programming platform (like Python, R, or just the Unix Shell), we can also use a platform custom-built for this kind of data.
 CLDF contains all the
-information necessary to load a dataset into a relational database - and the [pycldf](https://github.com/cldf/pycldf) package can turn any CLDF dataset into a [SQLite database](https://pycldf.readthedocs.io/en/latest/db.html), which can be queried more comfortably using SQL.
+information necessary to load a dataset into a relational database - and a command from the [pycldf](https://github.com/cldf/pycldf) package can turn any CLDF dataset into a [SQLite database](https://pycldf.readthedocs.io/en/latest/db.html), which can be queried more comfortably using SQL.
 ```shell